How do you drive an electric car with one pedal?

 One-pedal driving doesn’t suit every situation.
 On a motorway, you may not want a braking effect every time you lift off in the ebb and flow of traffic.
 The ability to coast down a long hill is lost, too.

 However, there is always the option to switch the system off – and often to vary the amount of braking as well.
-The Honda e, for example, has paddles behind the steering wheel that allow three levels of regenerative braking, according to your preference.
+Some electric cars such as the Honda e have paddles behind the steering wheel that allow three levels of regenerative braking, according to your preference.

 The Nissan Leaf, meanwhile, has a dedicated ‘e-Pedal’ button on the dashboard for one-pedal driving.
 This increases the amount of deceleration – and thus energy regeneration – when you lift off.
 The infographic below explains how it works.